jawordpressorg/community-handbook/wordcamp-organizer/first-steps/helpful-documents-and-templates/agreement-among-wordcamp-organizers-speakers-sponsors-and-volunteers/sponsor-agreements.md

 **– If the sponsorship package is an amount higher of $10k**
 **– If it’s a legal requirement of the sponsor’s country (like the case of SiteGround)**

-In those cases, please follow these steps to create a sponsor agreement (*only create the agreement for those sponsorships where one of the two cases above apply*):
+In those cases, please follow these steps to create a sponsor agreement:

 1) Go to your WordCamp site’s dashboard and click on the menu: ‘Docs’